Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 >
 > Date: November 22, 2025, 4:22 AM

-# (4D) Spacetime as an Emergent Invariant of Ontological Bias: A Mathematical Regularization of Extradimensional Probabilities within a 7D Superstructure.
+# (4D) Spacetime as an Ontological Invariant of Logical Bias: A Mathematical Regularization of Extradimensional Probabilities within a 7D Superstructure.

 **Abstract*